akkartik/mu/subx/Readme.md

 Functions are defined using labels.
 By convention, labels internal to functions (that must only be jumped to) start with a `$`.
 Any other labels must only be called, never jumped to.
+All labels must be unique.

+A special label is `Entry`, which can be used to specify/override the entry point of the program.
+It doesn't have to be unique, and the latest definition will override earlier ones.

+(The `Entry` label, along with duplicate segment headers, allows programs to be built up incrementally out of multiple _layers_](http://akkartik.name/post/wart-layers).)

 The data segment consists of labels as before and byte values.
-Referring to data labels in either code segment instructions or data segment values (using the `imm32` metadata either way) yields their address.
+Referring to data labels in either `code` segment instructions or `data` segment values (using the `imm32` metadata either way) yields their address.

 Automatic tests are an important part of SubX, and there's a simple mechanism to provide a test harness: all functions that start with `test-` are called in